Canon SX530 vs Nikon D5300

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX530 and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the D5300 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX530 and D5300 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Nikon D5300 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX530 and the Nikon D5300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.